rayed/rayed.com/content/posts/2018/01/django-with-docker-add-postgres.md

     volumes:
       db-data:

-Add to requirements.txt
+We need to change some settings in our Django app to add Postgres support, by adding the following line to `requirements.txt`:

     psycopg2==2.7.3.2

-Change DATABASE section in apps/apps/settings.py:
+and change our database settings by changing the DATABASE section in apps/apps/settings.py:

     DATABASES = {
         'default': {